 - Bereavement follow-up for 13 months

 Medicare, Medicaid and private insurance cover services provided by hospice.
-Services not covered are funded through memorial and private donations.

 Learn more if you're interested in becoming a hospice volunteer.

 At Margaret Mary Health, our Hospice volunteers are an important part of our healthcare team.
 Not only do they fill the gaps between loved ones and professional caregivers, they also provide companionship and support to our patients when they need it most.

 Our Hospice volunteers are comprised of a variety of people from our community - men and women, young and old - from all walks of life.
 No medical training or prior experience is necessary to volunteer.
 All that’s required is a spirit of compassion, the ability to listen and respect for all ways of life.